nodejs/inclusivity/CONTRIBUTING.md

 We are currently working on documentation for the process of proposing programs.
 For more information see [issue/91].

+## Discussions

+We try to keep as much discussion as possible in public to maximize transparency and community participation.
+Most of our discussions occur in [Slack] or [GitHub issues].
+Participating in Slack discussions requires joining the node-inclusivity Slack team.
+To do so, please use the [Node.js Inclusivity Slack Inviter].

 ## Developer's Certificate of Origin 1.0

 By making a contribution to this project, I certify that: